top of page

 • I can learn from my past and grow as a person.

 Self-compassion is related to positive self-talk but goes deeper than words.
-Compassionate people are sensitive and open to others’ challenges, connect with their pain, and offer their presence to soothe their suffering.
+Compassionate people are sensitive to others’ challenges, connect with their pain, and offer their presence to soothe their suffering.
 Self-compassion is about directing that same compassion and love toward yourself.
 Like compassion, self-compassion is non-judgmental and unconditional.
-Therefore, whether one suffers because of poor choices or external factors, it does not matter.
-As there are no conditions for compassion, everyone deserves compassion for their pain and caring support to overcome their challenges.
+Therefore, whether one suffers from poor choices or external factors does not matter; everyone deserves compassion for their pain and caring support to overcome their challenges.

 • Self-kindness: providing unconditional self-comfort.